image-amazing/ODOM_AID_ORB_SLAM-/README.md

 Thanks to Jingpang (https://github.com/jingpang), a perfect VINS framework!
 This is an implementation of Odometer aided Visual Odometry based on ORB-SLAM2(https://github.com/raulmur/ORB_SLAM2) with preintegration theory.
+The current version is still not able to run real-time.

 ### Related Publications:
 * **Gyro-Aided Camera-Odometer Online Calibration and Localization**, *Dongxuan Li, Kevin Eckenhoff and Guoquan Huang*, ACC '17